A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Introduction

 A contributing factor to the computational complexity for general Fine-Gray regression implementation is parameter estimation.
 Generally, one needs to compute the log-pseudo likelihood and its first and second derivatives with respect to its regression parameters for optimization.
 Calculating these quantities is typically of order $O(n^2)$, where $n$ is the number of observations in the dataset, due to the repeated calculation of the subject-specific risk sets.
 With current technological advancements making large-scale data from electronic health record (EHR) data systems routinely accessible to researchers, these implementations quickly become inoperable or grind-to-a-halt in this domain.
-For time-to-event data with no competing risks \cite{mittal2013high}, among others, have made significant progress in reducing the computational complexity for the Cox proportional hazards model from $O(n^2)$ to $O(n)$ by taking advantage of the cumulative structure of the risk set.
+For example, \cite{kawaguchi2019scalable} reported a runtime of about 24 hours to fit a LASSO regularized Fine-Gray regression on a subset of the United States Renal Data Systems (USRDS) with $n =125, 000$ subjects using an existing R package \CRANpkg{crrp}.
+To this end, we note that for time-to-event data with no competing risks, \cite{simon2011regularization}, \cite{breheny2011coordinate}, and \cite{ mittal2013high}, among many others, have made significant progress in reducing the computational complexity for the \cite{cox1972regression} proportional hazards model from $O(n^2)$ to $O(n)$ by taking advantage of the cumulative structure of the risk set.
 However, the counterfactual construction of the risk set for the Fine-Gray model does not retain the same structure and presents a barrier to reducing the complexity of the risk set calculation.
 To the best of our knowledge, no further advancements in reducing the computational complexity required for calculating the subject-specific risk sets exists.

-The contribution of this work is the development of an \proglang{R} package \pkg{fastcmprsk} which implements a novel forward-backward scan algorithm \citep{kawaguchi2019scalable} for the Fine-Gray model.
-By taking advantage of the ordering of the data and the structure of the risk set, we can calculate the log-pseudo likelihood and its derivatives, which are necessary for parameters estimation, in $O(n)$ time rather than $O(n^2)$.
+The contribution of this work is the development of an {R} package \CRANpkg{fastcmprsk} which implements a novel forward-backward scan algorithm \citep{kawaguchi2019scalable} for the Fine-Gray model.
+By taking advantage of the ordering of the data and the structure of the risk set, we can calculate the log-pseudo likelihood and its derivatives, which are necessary for parameters estimation, in $O(n)$ calculations rather than $O(n^2)$.
 As a consequence, our approach is scalable to large competing risks datasets and outperforms competing algorithms for both penalized and unpenalized parameter estimation.